spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/install-the-shopping-lists-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that in the database the configured data is added to the `spy_shopping_list` table.
+Make sure that, in the database, the configured data is added to the `spy_shopping_list` table.

 {% endinfo_block %}